amitdas022/application-demo/README.md

     2. Your frontend (`app.js`) sends this request to your backend endpoint (`/api/okta-user-management`), including the **end-user's `access_token`** in the `Authorization: Bearer` header.

     3. Your backend (`/api/okta-user-management.js`) receives the request.
 Before processing it, it performs **server-side authorization**:

-        * It extracts the `access_token` from the request header.
+        -   It extracts the `access_token` from the request header.

-        * It calls Okta's `/oauth2/default/v1/userinfo` endpoint, presenting the end-user's `access_token`.
+        -   It calls Okta's `/oauth2/default/v1/userinfo` endpoint, presenting the end-user's `access_token`.

-        * Okta's `/userinfo` endpoint validates the `access_token` and returns the end-user's claims, including their `groups` (roles).
+        -   Okta's `/userinfo` endpoint validates the `access_token` and returns the end-user's claims, including their `groups` (roles).

-        * Your backend checks if the `groups` claim contains the 'Admin' role.
+        -   Your backend checks if the `groups` claim contains the 'Admin' role.

-        * If the token is invalid, expired, or the user is not an 'Admin', the backend immediately sends an appropriate error response (e.g., 401 Unauthorized, 403 Forbidden) to the frontend.
+        -   If the token is invalid, expired, or the user is not an 'Admin', the backend immediately sends an appropriate error response (e.g., 401 Unauthorized, 403 Forbidden) to the frontend.

     4.  **If the end-user is authorized (i.e., confirmed as an 'Admin'):**

+        -   Your backend then obtains a **new M2M access token** from the **Okta Org Authorization Server** (`https://YOUR_OKTA_DOMAIN/oauth2/v1/token`).
+This token request is authenticated using the **Private Key JWT** method:

+            -   It dynamically generates a JSON Web Token (JWT), signing it with your securely stored private key (read from `OKTA_M2M_PRIVATE_KEY` environment variable).
+This JWT serves as the `client_assertion`.

+            -   It sends this `client_assertion` and the `OKTA_M2M_CLIENT_ID` to the Org Authorization Server's token endpoint.

+        -   Okta verifies the `client_assertion` using the public key you registered for your M2M application.
+If successful, it issues a short-lived access token with `okta.*` scopes (e.g., `okta.users.read`, `okta.users.manage`).

-        * Your backend then uses its own, securely stored `OKTA_API_TOKEN` (an SSWS token) directly in the `Authorization: SSWS` header to make the actual administrative API call to the Okta Management API (e.g., `GET /api/v1/users`, `PUT /api/v1/groups/{groupId}/users/{userId}`).
+        -   This M2M access token is then used in the `Authorization: Bearer` header to make the actual administrative API call to the Okta Management API (e.g., `GET /api/v1/users`, `PUT /api/v1/groups/{groupId}/users/{userId}`).

-        * Okta performs the requested management operation.
+        -   Okta performs the requested management operation.

-        * The backend returns the result to the frontend.
+        -   The backend returns the result to the frontend.

 Prerequisites
 -------------

--   Node.js (LTS version recommended)
+-   Node.js (LTS version recommended, v18.x or higher)

 -   npm (or yarn)